guides16 min read

 How many hands do I need before analysis is useful?

-No. They serve the same core function.
-Choose one based on your operating system (HM3 is Windows-only; PT4 works on Mac and Windows) and interface preference.
-Most players use one or the other, not both.
+No. PT4, HM3, and Hand2Note serve the same core function.
+Choose one based on your operating system (HM3 is Windows-only; PT4 and Hand2Note work on Mac and Windows) and interface preference.
+Most players settle on one.

-Is there a free way to analyze live hands?
+Is there a free way to test this workflow?

 What if my card room does not allow phones at the table?

-Plug the data leak in your live game.
-LiveHands lets you capture key hands at the table and export them to PokerTracker 4, Holdem Manager 3, GTO Wizard, and other leading analysis tools—so your study starts with real hands, not memory.
+Close the gap between playing and studying.
+LiveHands helps you capture key live hands at the table and export them to PokerTracker 4, Holdem Manager 3, Hand2Note, and other leading analysis tools — so your review starts with structured hands instead of partial memory.
 Try it free for 7 days.